Palestra: 2000 renovation

 In 2000, a $2 million renovation to the gym added a museum celebrating the history of Philadelphia basketball in the building's main concourse.
 Near the main entrance to the gym is a section recognizing the St. Joseph's acclaimed Hawk mascot who made its first appearance at the Palestra on Jan.
 4, 1956.
 At the other end of the concourse, by the ramp to sections 211 and 210, a scoreboard lists the all-time record of the Penn-Princeton rivalry.
 Each decade, from the 1950s onward, has its own exhibit in the concourse.
 The 1970s section, "A Decade of Prominence", celebrates the Final Four runs by Villanova (1971) and Penn (1979).

-In summer 2007, ESPN Classic broadcast a one-hour documentary on the historic arena, entitled "The Palestra: Cathedral of Basketball".
-This feature-length documentary traces the evolution of college basketball through the rise of the arena.
+In the summer of 2007, ESPN Classic broadcast a one-hour documentary on the historic arena, entitled "The Palestra: Cathedral of Basketball".
+It traces the evolution of college basketball through the rise of the arena.
 NBA great Bill Bradley, Naismith Hall of Fame Coaches Chuck Daly, Jack Ramsay and John Chaney, best-selling sports author John Feinstein, Penn Band director R. Greer Cheeseman III, and then-CBS/ESPN analyst Bill Raftery are interviewed.
-The film was written, produced and directed by former Penn Women's Basketball player Mikaelyn Austin (founder of Philly Philms).
+The film was written, produced and directed by former Penn women's basketball player Mikaelyn Austin (founder of Philly Philms).